jpkintu/top_uganda_youtubers_2024/README.md

 What data is needed to achieve our objective?
 We need data on the top UG YouTubers in 2024 that includes their

--channel names
+- channel names
--total subscribers
+- total subscribers
--total views
+- total views
--total videos uploaded
+- total videos uploaded

 Where is the data coming from?
 The data is sourced from Social Blade (an Excel extract), [see here to find it.](https://socialblade.com/youtube/top/country/ug).